datadominik/CarND-Capstone/README.md

 ### Waypoint Loader

 ### Waypoint Updater
 The _Waypoint Updater_ updates the target velocity for the waypoints ahead of the car.
-It set the target velocity for each waypoint on upcoming traffic lights and their corresponding states.
+It sets the target velocity for each waypoint based on upcoming traffic lights and their corresponding states.

 ## Control